krokowski0x/Chrome-Tab-Sort-Extension/README.md

 ```

 Then, you should enable **Developer Mode**, upload the app to your browser and you're good to go!
-Every time you find yourself having too much tabs, try clicking on the extension icon and hopefully your life would be easier.
+Now, every time you have too much tabs, try clicking on the extension icon and hopefully your life would be easier.

 ## Acknowledgments